 Dangerous.
 Waiting.
 Watching.

 Servicing weapons.
 Taking them apart and putting them back together again.
 Checking the nuclear heads.
 Counting them.
 Putting them back.
 Servicing the engines.
 Checking the life rafts.
 Cleaning the ship.
 Mucking out the recycling plant.
 The list went on.
-Anything that wasn’t being involved in an active conflict.
+Anything that wasn’t engaging in active conflict.

 Watching.
 Waiting.
 Ready to pounce.